AlekPet/rsschool-cv/cv.md

 ## Work Experience
 > Creating custom userscripts for the tampermonkey extension browsers, which expand and add new features to sites, my profile on greasyfork.org ([Profile on Greasyfork.org](https://greasyfork.org/en/users/99182-alekpet)).
 >
-> Also creating custom nodes for project ComfyUI, it generations images neural net on base Stable Diffusion.
+> Creating custom nodes for project ComfyUI, it generations images neural net on base Stable Diffusion.
+> I created a test site using Python and Flask (there is authorization, displays the weather and more), an example is **[here](https://alekpet.pythonanywhere.com/)**

 ## Educations:
 > Learning tutorials on the *w3schools.com, learn.javascript.ru, developer.mozilla.org, habr.com, youtube* and internet.